bnb-chain/whitepaper/WHITEPAPER.md

 ### Seed Fund

 Certain amounts of BNB will be burnt on BC and minted on BSC during its genesis stage.
 This amount is called “Seed Fund” to circulate on BSC after the first block, which will be dispatched to the initial BC-to-BSC Relayer(described in later sections) and initial validator set introduced at genesis.
 These BNBs are used to pay transaction fees in the early stage to transfer more BNB from BC onto BSC via the cross-chain mechanism.

 The BNB cross-chain transfer is discussed in a later section, but for BC to BSC transfer, it is generally to lock BNB on BC from the source address of the transfer to a system-controlled address and unlock the corresponding amount from special contract to the target address of the transfer on BSC, or reversely, when transferring from BSC to BC, it is to lock BNB from the source address on BSC into a special contract and release locked amount on BC from the system address to the target address.
 The logic is related to native code on BC and a series of smart contracts on BSC.

 ## Other Tokens

-BC supports BEP2 tokens, which are native assets transferrable and tradable (if listed) via fast transactions and sub-second finality.
-Meanwhile, as BSC is Ethereum compatible, it is natural to support ERC20 tokens on BSC, which here is called “**BEP2E**” (with the real name to be introduced by the future BEPs).
+BC supports BEP2 tokens and upcoming ​[BEP8 tokens](https://github.com/binance-chain/BEPs/pull/69), which are native assets transferrable and tradable (if listed) via fast transactions and sub-second finality.
+Meanwhile, as BSC is Ethereum compatible, it is natural to support ERC20 tokens on BSC, which here is called “**BEP2E**” (with the real name to be introduced by the future BEPs,it potentially covers BEP8 as well).
 BEP2E may be “Enhanced” by adding a few more methods to expose more information, such as token denomination, decimal precision definition and the owner address who can decide the Token Binding across the chains.
 BSC and BC work together to ensure that one token can circulate in both formats with confirmed total supply and be used in different use cases.

 ### Token Binding

 BEP2 tokens will be extended to host a new attribute to associate the token with a BSC BEP2E  token contract, called “**Binder**”, and this process of association is called “**Token Binding**”.

 Token Binding can happen at any time after BEP2 and BEP2E are ready.
 The token owners of either BEP2 or BEP2E don’t need to bother about the Binding, until before they really want to use the tokens on different scenarios.
 Issuers can either create BEP2 first or BEP2E first, and they can be bound at a later time.
 Of course, it is encouraged for all the issuers of BEP2 and BEP2E to set the Binding up early after the issuance.

 A typical procedure to bind the BEP2 and BEP2E will be like the below: